 West Nile virus is spread by mosquito bites and can cause a flu-like illness and sometimes, severe disease.

 WNV is rare in travellers.
 There is no vaccine against WNV.

-When visiting areas experiencing an outbreak of WNV, you should:
+When visiting areas affected by WNV, you should:

-- practice mosquito bite avoidance measures both day and night
+- practice mosquito bite avoidance measures at all times

 - seek medical advice if you develop a sudden onset of flu-like symptoms with a high temperature (fever) following travel to a risk area

 Note for blood donors: if you have recently travelled to an area with WNV transmission, you may need to be tested for WNV before donating blood.

 - see the Scottish National Blood Transfusion Service website for further details